alsoknownasdrew/packtpub-bot/README.md

 # packtpub-bot

-🤖 Simple chat bot for Slack that sends Packt Publishing Free eBooks to your channel
+🤖 Simple chat bot for sending daily Packt Publishing Free eBooks to your Slack channel